exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 validators' supermajority select common LECT and spend its change output.

-Every validator refresh its LECT with a [custom schedule](#LECT-updating-interval).
+Every validator refresh its LECT with a [custom schedule](#lect-updating-interval).
 To get new LECT, the validator uses [bitcoin node's](#bitcoind-node) API.
 New LECT must have the following
 properties: